The simplest minimal subtraction for massive scalar field theory: Renormalization by minimal subtraction

 Here, we shall focus directly in the perturbation expansion of the vertex parts $\Gamma^{(2)}(p,\mu,u_{0}), \Gamma^{(4)}(p_{i},\mu,u_{0})$ and $\Gamma^{(2)}(p_{1},p_{2}, Q,\mu,u_{0})$ which are given by

-The requirement of minimal subtraction for the spacetime metric with Euclidean signature is the analogue to the case of spacetime metric with Minkowski signature just discussed: we first compute the coefficient $a_{1} (c_{1})$ using the one-loop diagram from $\Gamma^{(4)}(\Gamma^{(2,1)})$, then compute $b_{2}$ from the two-loop diagram from $\Gamma^{(2)}$.
-Next compute the coefficients $a_{2},c_{2}$ from $\Gamma^{(4)}, \Gamma^{(2,1)}$ at two-loop order and then the three-loop coefficient $b_{2}$.
+The requirement of minimal subtraction for the spacetime metric with Euclidean signature is the analog to the case of spacetime metric with Minkowski's signature just discussed: we first compute the coefficient $a_{1} (c_{1})$ using the one-loop diagram from $\Gamma^{(4)}(\Gamma^{(2,1)})$, then compute $b_{2}$ from the two-loop diagram from $\Gamma^{(2)}$.
+Next, compute the coefficients $a_{2},c_{2}$ from $\Gamma^{(4)}, \Gamma^{(2,1)}$ at two-loop order and then the three-loop coefficient $b_{3}$.
 The result is

 There was a misprint in the sign of the last term in $Z_{\phi} $ in \cite{Leite1} that is now corrected as well.
-It is amazing that the results for the renormalization functions in the context of Euclidean field theory are {\it the same} as those from the field theory in Minkowski space as we have just shown and discussed above.
-We are going to use the results in this subsection to compute static critical exponents in systems undergoing second order phase transitions in statistical mechanics shortly.
-Meanwhile, let us discuss the scale properties of this scalar field theory utilizing a nonperturbative technique next.
+The above results confirm the consistency of the method.
+As expected, the renormalization functions in the context of Euclidean field theory are {\it the same} as those from the field theory in Minkowski's space, as we have just shown.
+The novelty is that it is the first time that this was shown explicitly with the same set of conventions for both cases, and using the present minimal subtraction method for a massive scalar field.
+We will use the results in this subsection to compute static critical exponents in systems undergoing second-order phase transitions in statistical mechanics shortly.
+Meanwhile, next, let us discuss the scale properties of this scalar field theory utilizing a nonperturbative technique.